-The Penn State Children’s Hospital Approach to the Pulmonary and Cystic Fibrosis Program
+The Penn State Health Children’s Hospital Approach to the Pulmonary and Cystic Fibrosis Program

 The Pediatric Pulmonary (lung) and Cystic Fibrosis Program helps children with a wide range of lung problems.
 Our experts are here to help improve your child’s breathing and quality of life.

 We treat children of all ages - from infants to teens - with sudden (acute) and ongoing (chronic) lung and breathing problems.
 After your child's first visit, we will assign a primary attending doctor or an advanced practice provider to work with your child and family during treatment.

 Our experts provide personalized treatment plans and programs, including:

 Chronic lung disease of prematurity, or bronchopulmonary dysplasia (BPD), is one of the most common complications of premature birth, especially those born less than 32 weeks of gestation.
 Infants born prematurely often develop lung disease, which can require prolonged hospital care in the neonatal intensive care unit (NICU).
 The respiratory care and other support they require changes throughout their hospitalization.
 Depending on the degree of lung disease, some premature babies with lung disease may be discharged home on supplemental oxygen and some require other forms of respiratory support.
 Once discharged, these infants will need close monitoring by an experienced team for growth and development and medical needs, since they are at high risk for hospitalization until two years of age.
 Some of these premature infants with lung disease may also develop a more serious complication, called pulmonary hypertension, that requires more aggressive management.
 Studies have shown that preterm infants with BPD continue to have abnormal lung function into adulthood.